Lachlan-Mayne/english-notes/Peter/Human Resources.md

 	- How many accidents happen
 	- High = dangerous workplace\
 	- All businesses need legally compliant work health and safety practices
-	- Lost time injury is an event that results in a fatality, perman
+	- Lost time injury is an event that results in a fatality, permanent disability or time of one day/shift or more lost from work